VincentWei/minigui-docs/user-manual/MiniGUIUserManualQuickStart.md

 MiniGUI defines a set of lightweight windowing and graphics interfaces for applications.
-Using these interfaces, an application can create multiple main windows and controls in them, such as buttons and edit boxes.
-MiniGUI provides powerful graphics functions for developers, helping to display all kinds of bitmaps and draw complicated graphics in windows.
+Using these interfaces, an application can create multiple windows and show controls (such as buttons and edit boxes) in windows.
+MiniGUI provides powerful graphics functions for developers, helping to display all kinds of images and draw complicated graphics in windows.

-MiniGUI consists of MiniGUI Core and multiple MiniGUI components.
+MiniGUI consists of MiniGUI core and multiple MiniGUI components, as well as samples, demonstrations, and applications.
+MiniGUI core and components are written in C languages, so it is easy to run MiniGUI on various systems or platforms.

-MiniGUI Core provides the basic windowing and graphics interfaces as well as a lot of standard controls (toolkit).
-Besides MiniGUI Core, FMSoft also releases some components for easy development of MiniGUI apps:
+MiniGUI core provides the basic windowing and graphics interfaces as well as a lot of standard controls (toolkit).
+Besides MiniGUI core, FMSoft also releases some components for easy development of MiniGUI apps:

 - `mGUtils` contains miscellaneous utilities